 Another aspect of this is that looking at it from the outside in, two people’s experience may be exactly the same in this moment, but from the inside out everyone’s experience is completely different.

-Looking at it from the outside in, it’s easy to tell someone that the solution to their problem is to change their mind-state, for example, through meditation.
-If they’re still struggling it’s because they aren’t good enough meditators or enlightened enough.
+Looking at it from the outside in, it’s easy to give people solutions to their problems, for example they need to meditate more to remove their suffering.
+If they’re still struggling it’s then easy to say that it’s because they aren’t good enough meditators or enlightened enough.

 We are here as humans in this Universe to embody our deepest held values and express them in the world.
 Not to be perfect robots that can meditate for hours.

-If we can wake up to our lives on all the different levels – our minds, hearts, intuitions and bodies – we will be able to truly live and embody our values.
-This includes going out into the world and making real change, motivated from these heart states.
-A lot of people I know are already doing a lot of this, they just have a few knots and some unhelpful conditioning that holds them back a bit.
+If we can wake up to our lives on all the different levels – body, heart, mind and soul – we will be able to truly live and embody our values.
+This includes going out into the world and making real change, which is hard work, and taking it easy and enjoying the fruits of our labour.

-None of this is easy.
-If it was, we would already be doing it.
+I’m not saying that any of this is easy; if it was, we would already be doing it.
 But the rewards are huge and, ultimately, there is no time for anything else.